 You can understand the main points of everyday spoken and written Italian and are confident in the past and future tenses.

-You can speak fairly confidently and fluently in Italian and you would like to further develop your conversational and oral skills.
+You can speak Italian confidently and fluently and you would like to improve your oral and conversational skills.

 Not sure which level you want?
 Use the ELP self-assessment grid to identify your level of competence.